Part 3: The Rise of Saudi Arabia: Trade and Finance

 KSA’s GDP is as Large as All Other GCC Countries Combined

-Saudi Arabia has the largest GDP in the GCC and MENA region.
-The chart below comparesKSA’s GDP to its GCC counterparts.
+Saudi Arabia has the largest GDP in the Gulf Cooperation Council (GCC) and the Middle East and Northern Africa (MENA) region.
+The chart below compares KSA’s GDP to its GCC counterparts.

-- All GCC GDPs follow similar cycles of highs and lows
+- All GCC GDPs follow similar cycles of highs and lows.

-- 2020 GDPs are expected to contract globally due the pandemic, but J&A expects theKSA GDP to continually climb as the government spending increases in 2021 and beyond
+- GDPs in 2020 are expected to contract globally due to the COVID-19 pandemic, but J&A expects the kingdom’s GDP to continually climb as government spending increases in 2021 and beyond.

-International Trade – KSA Makes up Nearly 30% of GCC Imports and Exports
+International Trade: KSA Makes up Nearly 30% of GCC Imports and Exports

 Small and Medium Business Lending Lags Behind Comparable Economies

-SME lending and trade finance are essential elements to grow any economy.
-It is estimated nearly 40% and 100 million of global jobs are a result of small and medium businesses.
-GCC countries average lending to SME’s is far behind other MENA countries.
-KSA and the UAE lend less than 5% of total funds to SMEs, whereas non-GCC countries place 15% of total lending intoSME businesses.
+Small and medium lending and trade finance are essential elements to grow any economy.
+It is estimated that nearly 40% of (or 100 million) global jobs are a result of small and medium businesses.
+GCC countries’ average lending to SMEs is far behind other MENA countries.
+KSA and the UAE lend less than 5% of total funds to SMEs, whereas non-GCC countries place 15% of total lending into SME businesses.

 Small and medium business lending is key to development of GDP growth.
 Globally, SMEs account for 23% of GDP.

-- KSA is behind its regional counterparts in SME lending and financing
+- KSA is behind its regional counterparts in SME lending and financing.

-- To successfully implement more advanced SME lending, KSA will need to privatize several industries and implement a legal framework that can apply to international business owners as well as domestic ones
+- To successfully implement more advanced SME lending, KSA will need to privatize several industries and implement a legal framework that can apply to international business owners as well as domestic ones.

 SME lending is an essential activity to enable economic growth in the private sector.
-There is significant room for growth in lending to small and medium-sized business, as well as in better provision of financial services to households, including mortgages and investment products inGCC countries.
+There is significant room for growth in lending to small and medium-sized business, as well as in better provision of financial services to households, including mortgages and investment products in GCC countries.
 Households play an important role in growing the KSA economy through savings.

-- Monthly incomes have steadily increased since 2005, and are expected to continue increasing into 2030
+- Monthly incomes have steadily increased since 2005, and are expected to continue increasing into 2030.